-ANB sensors have developed a cost effective, smart, self-calibrating, low maintenance pH sensor for use across all sensing platforms, including ocean monitoring and water resource management, that can be networked for use in the Internet of Things and with operating costs 70% less than existing sensors.
+ANB sensors have developed a cost effective, smart, self-calibrating, low maintenance pH sensor for use across all sensing platforms, including ocean monitoring and water resource management, that can be networked for use in the Internet of Things (IOT) and with operating costs 70% less than existing sensors.

-Existing pH sensor technology, the glass electrode, has been around for almost 100 years.
-Millions of glass electrodes are sold each year to meet the need for measuring pH in fields such as pharmaceutical, water management, food & beverage, environmental & ocean monitoring.
-While the glass electrode is the accepted go to sensor for pH measurement, it suffers from a fundamental operating issue, the need for manual calibration because of reference electrode drift.
+Existing pH technology, the glass electrode, has been around for almost 100 years.
+Millions of glass electrodes are sold each year to meet the need for measuring pH in fields such as pharmaceutical, water management, food & beverage, and environmental & ocean monitoring.
+While the glass electrode is the accepted go-to sensor for pH measurement, it suffers from a fundamental operating issue, the need for manual calibration because of reference electrode drift.
 Reference electrode drift reduces the accuracy of the sensor and adds up to 70% of the operating cost of the sensor.

-ANB Sensors Solutions
+ANB Sensors’ pH Sensor Solutions

 - is at least 70% cheaper to operate and maintain.